chanchalKhatua/DevOps-Lecture-Notesfromscalar/AWS1mynote/AWS_MD_format_note.md

     * Access type: Select both "Programmatic Access" and "AWS Management Console access"
     * Console password: Select "Custom Password" and set a password
     * Click "Next: Permissions" (Note: we are not providing any permissions as of now, just create user)
     * Once the IAM user has been created, you will see AccessKeyID and SecretAccessKey.
-(Note: Once you close this window, AccessKeyID and SecretAccesskey are gone, so save it somewhere) [cite: 27, 28, 29, 30, 31]
+(Note: Once you close this window, AccessKeyID and SecretAccesskey are gone, so save it somewhere)
 2. Group Creation:
     * Create new group
     * Group name = admins (Note: no need to add any policy now)